pjbatista/timecount/CONTRIBUTING.md

 - Test files must be located within [`tests`](https://github.com/pjbatista/timecount/tree/master/tests)
 - Each class should have its own test file
 - The preferred assertion style is [expect](http://www.chaijs.com/guide/styles/#expect)
-- Understable name for test tasks
+- Understandable name for test tasks

 All tests are located within the `tests` directory and each `.test.ts` file contains the assertions of a single class (when configurations are involved, separate assertion groups might be created).